28 Rarely Seen Photos From the Vietnam War

 Marines of Company C, 1st Recon Battalion, ride in a CH-46 helicopter to their next insertion point in May 1970.
 (Photo: U.S. Marine Corps Cpl.
 W. P. Barger) 27.
 A Marine checks out the home of local pigeons used by the Viet Cong to communicate without the Americans intercepting their messages.

 Marine Cpl.
 Donald L. Carlson, 3rd Reconnaissance Battalion, examines a pigeon coop used by the Viet Cong for carrier pigeons on Oct.
 24, 1965, in the 28-structure Viet Cong compound discovered during Operation Trailblazer.
 (Photo: U.S. Marine Corps Lance Cpl.
 Costello) 28.
 A Joint U.S.-Vietnamese flag raising ceremony.

 Marines and Popular Forces of TANGO-1 Combined Unit Pacification Program perform a joint flag raising ceremony in Le Soa Village on Sep.
 3, 1970.
 (Photo: U.S. Marine Corps Cpl.
 R. F. Rappel)

 More articles from We Are the Mighty:

 This sniper scored 16 headshots in 30 seconds . . . at night

 The 6 greatest military heroes you've never heard of

 Coast Guard commandos guarding Trump, deployed to Med

-© Copyright 2020 Military.com.
+© Copyright 2022 We Are The Mighty.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.